 I need to take loxapine throughout my entire pregnancy.
 Will it cause symptoms in my baby after birth?

-Does taking loxapine in pregnancy cause long-term problems in behavior or learning for a child?
+Does taking loxapine in pregnancy affect future behavior or learning for the child?

-Studies in humans have not been done to see if loxapine can cause behavior or learning issues.
+Studies have not been done to see if loxapine can cause behavior or learning issues for the child.

-I loxapine.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes loxapine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-There are no published studies looking at possible risks to a pregnancy when sperm is exposed to loxapine.
-However, some males using loxapine may have levels of the hormone prolactin that are higher than usual, which might cause problems with fertility.
-In general, exposures that males have are unlikely to increase the risks to a pregnancy.
+Using loxapine may raise a person’s levels of the hormone prolactin.
+This may affect fertility while they are taking the medication.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for people who take psychiatric medications, such as loxapine, during pregnancy.
+National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for people who take psychiatric medications such as loxapine.
 For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.

 Please click here for references.